melt-umn/ableC-lvars/README.md

 }
 ```

+The `leq` and `lub` methods should correspond to each other-- an element `e1` of a lattice should be `leq` another element `e2` of the lattice if and only if some element `e3` exists such that `lub(e1, e3) = e2`.

-Traditionally, the `lub` operation is idempotent: the `lub` of any element with itself should be the original element (wrapped with `value`).
-However, the `lub` can also represent a more general associative and commutative operation (e.g., multiplication or addition) in the case that reads are performed only by freezing (see discussion later in this guide).
+Note that each `lub` must represent a commutative and associative operation: `lub(a, lub(b, c)) = lub(lub(a, b), c) = lub(b, lub(a, c))`, etc. Additionally, the `lub` operation should traditionally be idempotent: the `lub` of any element with itself should be the original element (wrapped with `value`).
+However, the `lub` can also represent a non-idempotent associative and commutative operation (e.g., multiplication or addition) in the case that reads are performed only by freezing (see discussion later in this guide).

-Note that when the lattice's base type is a pointer type, programmers must be careful to return *copies* of all pointer values, including pointers within algebraic datatypes.
+Also note that when the lattice's base type is a pointer type, programmers must be careful to return *copies* of all pointer values, including pointers within algebraic datatypes.
 This ensures that values that need to be used again are not prematurely freed.
 There is one exception to this rule: destructive lattices, which are discussed later in the guide.

 ### A `display` function to determine how to print an element of the lattice to the screen